OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

 -----------------------

 Adding a new datastore and representing existing VMDK images enables disk attach/detach functionality.

-vCenter VMDK images managed by vOneCloud are always persistent, ie, vOneCloud won't copy them for new VMs, but rather the originals will be used.
-This means that only one VM can use one image at the same time.

 There are three ways of adding VMDK representations in vOneCloud: